mastercomfig/mastercomfig/docs/customization/launch_options.md

     * **-glslcontrolflow** : Enable support for GLSL control flow.
 May cause rendering issues.

 === "Linux"
-    * **-arbmode** : set ToGL's drawing language to ARB instead of the default GLSL, less frame variance and higher FPS on NVIDIA; forces fast [clipping](https://developer.valvesoftware.com/wiki/Clip_texture), which might cause graphical issues
+    * **-arbmode** : set ToGL's drawing language to ARB instead of the default GLSL, less frame variance and higher FPS on NVIDIA; forces fast [clipping](https://developer.valvesoftware.com/wiki/Clip_texture), which may cause graphical issues.
     * **-glslcontrolflow** : static control flow has to be enabled to use ARB drawing, `-arbmode` will do nothing otherwise.
     * **-console** : displays console on startup
     * **-nostartupsound** : disable game music on main menu